algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 While a detailed testing document will be provided separately by the Quality Assurance, this section briefly outlines the general approach to testing and validation for the virtual processor and AT2 language.

 ### General testing philosophy
-- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy in the emulation of small and limited 16 bits processor functionalities.
+- The project adheres to a rigorous testing philosophy to ensure reliability and accuracy for our virtual processor.
 - Testing encompasses a range of methods, from unit tests for individual components to integration tests that assess the whole system.

 ### Coordination with QA
-- The development team will closely collaborate with the Quality Assurance team to align testing strategies and ensure comprehensive coverage of all functionalities.
+- The development team will closely collaborate with the Quality Assurance team to align testing strategies and ensure complete coverage of all functionalities.
-- Feedback from QA testing will be integral to the iterative development process, guiding enhancements and refinements in the emulator and AT2 language.
+- Feedback from QA testing will be integral to the iterative development process, guiding enhancements and refinements in the virtual processor and AT2 language.

 ### Reference to QA document
-- For detailed testing procedures, methodologies, and specific test cases, refer to the dedicated [test plan](../QA/test_plan.md) prepared by the Quality Assurance team.
+- For detailed testing procedures, methodologies, and specific test cases, refer to the dedicated [test plan](../QA/test_plan.md) prepared by the Quality Assurance.

 ---